-All scheduled submissions will appear on the organization dashboard in IRIS 15 to 90 days before they are due.
+Most scheduled submissions will appear on the organization dashboard in IRIS 15 to 90 days before they are due.
 When new scheduled submissions appear on the dashboard, you will receive an email notification via your preferred email address listed in IRIS, and the number of outstanding submissions is automatically increased.
 Each time a portal user completes a submission, this removes one outstanding item from the list.
 Portal users can access the list of submissions in read-only mode.

 An account administrator can manage notifications by setting up forwarding email notifications to a single email address for your organization.
 Notifications relating to submissions that an account administrator has made will continue to be sent to the account administrator who submitted them.

 Credit unions will use IRIS to submit responses to all ad-hoc reports or data calls and BCFSA will specify the submission request to submit under in the initial communication.